Jacques Pépin: Later career

 In the 21st century, Pépin continues to cook, write, publish, film for television, paint and take on new projects.
 Throughout his career, he has toured and taught on cruise ships including the Queen Elizabeth 2, and the Crystal Cruises and Princess Cruises lines.
 In 2003, he was named the executive culinary director of Oceania Cruises, and "is credited with helping it achieve its reputation for culinary excellence and style".
 Pépin continues to teach at the ICC and at BU, and offers book signings, culinary demonstrations and classes on Oceania cruises and at various locations across the US, several times per year.

 Since his time as a student at Columbia University, Pépin has dabbled in and enjoyed drawing and painting.
 In recent years, he has committed more time to his art, and enjoyed some success with commercial sales on his website, Jacques Pépin Art, and juried shows.
 In the first decade of the 2000s, Pépin published several more cookbooks including Fast Food My Way and More Fast Food My Way, which were paired with television series of the same name, produced by Tina Salter, and Chez Jacques: Traditions and Rituals of a Cook, that significantly featured Pépin's art.
-In 2011, Pépin filmed the series Essential Pépin at KQED studios and published a companion cookbook with over 700 recipes and a set of technique-oriented videos.
-In 2012, he published New Complete Techniques, which combined and updated his important earlier works La Technique and La Methode.
+In 2011, Pépin filmed the series Essential Pépin at KQED studios and published a companion cookbook with more than 700 recipes and a set of technique-oriented videos.
+In 2012, he published New Complete Techniques, which combined and updated his important earlier works La Technique and La Méthode.

 In 2015 Pépin, 79, recovered at his home in Connecticut after suffering a minor stroke.
 He canceled his appearance at the annual International Association of Culinary Professionals conference in Washington D.C., but otherwise insisted on returning to his normal schedule, according to the Associated Press.
 "Oh my god, he made soup this morning", Pépin's daughter Claudine told the Associated Press.
 "I will do my best to lighten the load, but he's not of the mind to cancel anything.
 Honestly, he wanted to go to IACP.
 He's like, 'I'm talking.
 I can walk.
 Let's go.'"

 In 2016, with his daughter Claudine Pépin and son-in-law Rollie Wesen, Jacques created his eponymous, non-profit, organization the Jacques Pépin Foundation (JPF).
 The mission of the foundation is to support organizations that provide culinary training to adults and youths with barriers to employment such as low-income, low-skills, homelessness, issues with substance abuse and previous incarceration.
 The JPF provides grants, independent research, source and curricular materials, equipment, direct teaching and video instruction to community-based culinary training programs around the USA.

 In 2017, Pépin published a cookbook with his granddaughter Shorey Wesen, entitled A Grandfather's Lessons.
 In the same year, Pépin received an honorary doctorate from the Columbia University School of General Studies.
 Pépin resided in Connecticut with his wife Gloria, until her death in 2020.